developer-delta/curriculum/lesson-1-html-intro.md

 ```

 #### Heading elements
 There are 6 levels of heading elements, from `<h1>` to `<h6>`.
 They are rendered at different sizes, but more importantly they convey information about the page structure to search engines and users.
+> _there should only be a single `h1` in each html document.
+Any following headers should be in order from `h2` down to `h6`._
 ```html
 <h1>Wizard Stuff</h1>
 ```